How To Build A Solid Base, One Brick At A Time

 Just when you think that Facebook has been toppled from its social media top spot, a review of the actual reach and capacity of this mammoth of the social media world has everyone sitting up and considering how to maximize their ad strategies.

-Facebook has one of the world’s largest user base with 1.62 billion subscribers and 2 375 million active users in the first quarter of 2019.
+Facebook has one of the world’s largest user base with 1.62 billion subscribers and 2.41 Billion Active Users in the second quarter of 2019.
 It is one of the most engaged, so why take a page from its playbook?
 After all with numbers this big, it is all about making the best use of them.

 Duo, Trio, Quad